jam-do/jam-site/src/md/whitepaper.md

 **jam-x** — analyzes the document (tags used) and automatically includes the necessary dependencies, optimizing the total amount of loaded code according to your needs.
 You don't need to think about which scripts need to be connected, in what form and at what moment.

-For the more detailed example, the content part of this page is rendered by jam-x and the source code looks like this:
+For the more detailed example, the content part of this page is rendered by jam-x and the source code of it looks like this:
 ```html
 <x-article-nav>
   <x-md src="../md/whitepaper.md"></x-md>
 </x-article-nav>
 ```
 In this case, `x-article-nav` tag is used by browser to render the left-side navigation panel.
+It analyzing the content of the article and shows the headings.
 And `x-md` tag is used by server to render the external markdown document into HTML format.
+And this is almost all you need to publish your article.

-Reverting to HTML is a pretty popular idea (https://html-first.com/, https://htmx.org/), we want to take it to the next level.
+Reverting to HTML is a pretty popular idea (https://html-first.com/, https://htmx.org/), and we want to take it to the next level.

 ### JAM Cloud